 In many communities, a CHS-affiliated hospital is the largest employer in town or at least one of the largest generators of jobs.
-Over 135,000 men and women work across the organization.
+Approximately 123,000 men and women work across the organization.
 The payroll and benefits provided to these employees support local families, patronize other local businesses, impact associated jobs and build community-wide economic benefit.

 As tax-paying entities CHS-affiliated hospitals support local municipalities, including police and fire departments, schools, infrastructure improvements like roads and a wide range of community programs.
 In 2012, more than $260 million was paid in federal and state income tax alone.

 Deployment of capital improves health services, hospital facilities and medical technology, and it also has a trickle-down effect that can positively impact local economies.
 In many cases, capital investments at CHS-affiliated hospitals create local construction jobs and include purchasing of local services and products.
 In 2012, over $1 billion in capital investment was made across our organization.